-When it opened in January of 1928 on the second floor of the south wing of Music Hall, the Ballroom quickly became the place to socialize and celebrate events.
+When it opened in January of 1928 on the second floor of the south wing of Music Hall, the Ballroom was called "Greystone."
+It quickly became the place to socialize and celebrate events.
 It was quite an elegant venue with its polished maple floor, perfect for everything from the jitterbug to ballroom dancing.
-At the outset, the hall featured Egyptian decor complete with a Sphinx.

-In the 1960s, the decor changed from Egyptian to the Hawaiian theme that most people remember and included the world's largest color photomural - showing Diamond Head above Waikiki.
-The big bands and orchestras of the era played the ballroom, including Glenn Miller and Charlie Kehrer.
+In April 1959, in the ballroom formerly known as the Topper Club, the decor changed from Egyptian to the Hawaiian theme that most people remember and included the world's largest color photomural - showing Diamond Head above Waikiki.

 Stars of the Shows

 In addition to Cab Calloway, a number of big names played Music Hall's ballroom over the years.
 Talent ranged from the big bands and orchestras of the era, including Glenn Miller, Tommy Dorsey and Charlie Kehrer, to a teen party with Dick Clark and the cast of the TV show "Hawaiian Eye" to Frank Sinatra, Ray Charles, Sarah Vaughan, Lionel Hampton and Billie Holiday.

 Twice each year, SPMH rents the Ballroom and presents concerts featuring the Albee Mighty Wurlitzer Organ.
 Concerts are held in May with a holiday theme in December.